-The sixth annual 30A Wine Festival returns to the beautiful community of Alys Beach Thursday, March 9 through Sunday, March 12, 2017.
+The seventh annual 30A Wine Festival returns to the beautiful community of Alys Beach Thursday, February 22 through Sunday, February 25, 2018.
 Showcasing renowned vintners and culinary favorites, the four-day celebration will benefit Children’s Volunteer Health Network.
-The festival kicks with a special wine dinner featuring Aaron Pott of Pott Wine and a four-course meal prepared by Alys Beach Executive Chef Drew Dzejak.
-Friday night features “Bourbon, Beer & Butts”, a lively barbecue and bourbon tasting featuring some of the country’s best pitmasters and distillers with live music by Sam Bush.
+The festival kicks with a special wine dinner featuring a four-course meal prepared by Alys Beach Executive Chef Drew Dzejak.
+Friday night features “Bourbon, Beer & Butts”, a lively barbecue and bourbon tasting featuring some of the country’s best pitmasters and distillers with live music..
 Saturday offers wine lovers wine tasting seminars followed by an evening grand tasting along the town’s picturesque streetscape.
 “Rosé & Croquet” on Sunday features rosé tastings, a delicious brunch, and the beloved croquet tournament (croquet whites encouraged).
-Weekend tickets are $350 per person and may be purchased here.
-Limited quantity available.
+Limited ticket quantity available.
 Click here for photos from previous events.

 The Alys Foundation was established to provide funding for the purpose of sustaining the long-term community values of Alys Beach.
 The funds from The Alys Foundation are used to enhance the experiences of families and to preserve and enhance the quality of life of community members.
 With a primary focus on the town of Alys Beach, The Foundation also focuses its initiatives on the Walton County community at large.
 The Alys Foundation provides funding for community facilities, with examples that might include a nature-learning center for children, a performing-arts venue, a library, or an art museum, as well as cultural events, such as concerts, plays, films, lectures, or poetry readings.
 The Alys Foundation is a 501(c)(3) nonprofit organization established to support the long-term community values of the town.
 Funds can be used to finance community, environmental, cultural, and educational programs at Alys Beach as well as to help other nonprofit organizations in the greater Walton County community.
 The Foundation continues to give back to the community by hosting the Digital Graffiti Festival, 30A Wine Festival, and Alys Beach 5K & 1 Mile Fun Run.